Estle Louis Laminated Bass

-We can have any string we carry installed on your bass if you like
+We can have any string we carry installed on your bass during its setup, if you like.

-(at extra cost, of course), or you may wish to start with the stock string and replace them later.
+Do you have a favorite string already?
+No problem.
+We can install those on the bass when you order; you just pay for the cost of the strings, no additional install fee.
+That said, you may wish to start with the stock string and replace them later.
 The stock strings are actually a very nice "middle of the road" selection that sounds and feels great, not cheesy at all; that's those being played on the recording, below - sound pretty good, eh?
 If you do not have a special favorite in mind, I suggest you start with them.
-We often recommend players start their play using the stock strings on an instrument that is new to them, to get to know it before investing in a new set.
-We'll be happy to help you choose your next string, or pass on some suggestions for your consideration if you have a particular style in mind.
+We often recommend players start their play using the stock strings on an instrument that is new to them, to get to know the bass before investing in a new set.
+When the time comes, we'll be happy to help you choose your next string, or pass on some suggestions for your consideration if you have a particular style in mind.

 We can also have most pickups installed before your bass is shipped.

-Since the combinations of strings and pickups would probably be ten pages long, we suggest you place the order for the bass on-line or on the phone, and we can add options before finalizing the order.
+Since the combinations of strings and pickups would probably be ten pages long, if you're looking to customize, we suggest you place the order for the bass on-line or on the phone, and we can add options before finalizing the order.

-Please check out our YouTube video featuring both bowed and plucked sounds on this bass!
+Please check out our YouTube video (in the tab) featuring both bowed and plucked sounds on this bass!